awsdocs/amazon-workmail-user-guide/doc_source/troubleshooting.md

 **Mail cannot be saved**
 If your email gets stuck in your outbox and doesn't get sent, Amazon WorkMail displays this error message\.
 This may be due to a network issue\.
 Try saving the email again to resolve this error\.

+If your Amazon WorkMail administrator asks for email headers to help troubleshoot an email issue, you can copy and paste the email headers from your email to send to them\.
+For more information, see [Viewing email headers](https://docs.aws.amazon.com/workmail/latest/adminguide/manage-mailboxes.html#email-headers) in the *Amazon WorkMail Administrator Guide*\.